Somerset's Wildlife Gardens

 Vine House Farm bird food

-If you live in Somerset, 5% of your order value is donated to Somerset Wildlife Trust when you buy your bird food from Vine House Farm.
+If you live in Somerset, 4% of your order value is donated to Somerset Wildlife Trust when you buy your bird food from Vine House Farm.
+Vine House Farm also gives £10 to Somerset Wildlife Trust for every new customer in Somerset.
 Find out more about what they offer here.